How to Tell if a Company Culture is Right for You

 The second question asked in the Forbes article is a great one to ask!
-It can give you insight into how a company supports their employees.
+It can give you insight into how a company supports its employees.

 “What’s the process for on-boarding employees, and how do you handle beginner mistakes?”

 A candidate of mine asked this in a recent interview and the answer he received was that “we expect whoever we hire to be an expert in this area so that mistakes won’t happen.”
 Red Flag!

 Another way to feel out company culture is to ask current employees why they enjoy working there and look at a company’s social media accounts or YouTube channel to see if there are any featured articles or videos that may give you a glimpse of what it’s like to work there.